 Walden Cosmetic Surgery and Laser Center in Austin, Texas is now performing microneedling with platelet-rich plasma therapy (PRP) as a proactive therapeutic option for male and female patients experiencing hair loss.
 PRP is an exciting non-surgical therapeutic option for patients who may benefit from stimulation of hair growth for hair loss conditions.

 Many people are concerned about thinning hair and loss of hair on areas of their head whether caused by the aging process or various medications.
-If you’re one of them, you may also be reading and hearing how our own blood can help restore a youthful appearance to skin, and interestingly, about the significant results PRP is achieving to promote hair growth and preventing further hair loss.
+If you’re one of them, you may also be reading and hearing how our own blood can help restore a youthful appearance to skin, and interestingly, about the possible benefits PRP is achieving to promote hair growth and preventing further hair loss.

 - Noticing thinning hair?